-If you’re planning a trip to New York City and are looking for all of the best things to add to your latest and great NYC bucket list, then THIS is the post for you!
+If you’re planning to travel to New York City and are looking for all of the best things to add to your latest and great NYC bucket list, then THIS is the post for you!

 However, to make trip planning even easier, I’ll also throw in some amazing tips on where to stay and help you decide if the New York Pass is right for you.